smblance/DataAnalystND_Project_3/README.md

-# DataAnalystND_Project_3
-This is a Project 3 for Udacity Data Analyst NanoDegree.<br />
-The project is about auditing and cleaning OpenStreetMap data, putting it into MongoDB and running some queries.
+##The project is about auditing and cleaning OpenStreetMap data, putting it into MongoDB and running some queries.

 The python files are to be executed in the following order:<br />
 sample_map.py -> makes sample of the Moscow - SW.osm, writing every 10th top-level element.
 Provided by Udacity.<br />